Innocent076/Student-expense-tracker-GUI/README.md

 # Student-expense-tracker-GUI
-This an a GUI app that helps student track their expenses
+This an a GUI app that helps student track their monthly expenses